kubevirt/kubevirt/docs/cluster-configuration.md

 the `HyperConverged`'s
 `spec` field.

+See the [CDI document](https://github.com/kubevirt/containerized-data-importer/blob/main/doc/os-image-poll-and-update.md) for specific details about the `DataImportCronTemplate` fields.

 **Note**: the `enableCommonBootImageImport` feature does not block the custom golden images, but only the common ones.

 ### Custom Golden Images example